 Motor homes like great lumbering elephants trundle along the road passing the Magnetawan heading on to the French River that runs from Georgian Bay all the way to the uneasy waters of the Nipissing.
 Clouds hang low suspended from invisible cables that anchor them to the blue grey sky.
 The earth is raw and unsettled here.
 The skin of the soil barely covers the hard granite bones that strain ever upwards.
 Towering boulders like calcified trolls lingering too late and caught by the sun line the ribbon of asphalt that winds off in the distance.
 The crows are a constant companion, growing in numbers the farther north we travel.

-Severn Falls sees the first Inukshuk peering down from the staggering height of a giant torn apart by progress.
-It is the first of many that will mark the miles that lie between it and our final destination.
-It is small compared to its mighty brothers in the far north.
-In Inuit Inukshuk means "in the image of man".
-The native peoples of the north have long used the Inukshuk to provide guidance, hope and leadership on the frozen tundra.
-Traditionally the shape of each Inukshuk could communicate a host of geographical information that would show a road through the wilderness.
-Today the Inukshuk still remains as a symbol of friendship, cooperation and a reminder of our role in the fellowship of man, a part of the world as a whole.
+Severn Falls sees the first inukshuk peering down from the staggering height of a giant torn apart by progress.
+It is one of many that will mark the miles that lie between it and our final destination.
+In Inuit inukshuk means “in the image of man”.
+The native peoples of the north have long used the inukshuk to provide guidance, hope and leadership on the frozen tundra.
+Traditionally the shape of each inukshuk could communicate a host of geographical information that would show a road through the wilderness.
+The inukshuks that line the road bear only a passing resemblance to those authentic forms.
+They’re more of a travel tradition for people passing through.

-Years lost back in my childhood still remember these small men lining the cliffs arched against the sky welcoming us into the turbulent northlands.
-They are formed from the little brothers of the very titans they rest upon.
+Years lost, back in my childhood, there are memories of these small men lining the cliffs arched against the sky welcoming us into the near north.
+They are formed from the little brothers of the heights they rest upon.
 Every year the ones that have fallen are built up again and their numbers are increased by the hands of those who have traveled before us.
 They call a silent greeting wishing safe passage and a remembrance of paths already walked.
 The most impressive can be seen perched high upon seemingly impassible ledges with no visible sign of access.

 The highway narrows from four lanes to two and then finally one.
 A black bear, wise to the Tao of the asphalt, waits at the side of the road and crosses after we pass.
 The language of the road becomes divided as we near our destination.
 “Rue” and “chemin” replace “street” and “road” on the signs that mark dirt and gravel lanes branching off to the left and right.
 The largely French population is descended from the original French settlers who made their way here in the mid 17th century.
 Here, like most small rural communities, God is nothing to be ashamed of and churches abound.
 Each cemetery is marked by a large white wooden cross that towers above marble monuments lovingly maintained and festooned with wreaths and vases of flowers.
 The Virgin Mary gazes out from niches on lonely farmhouse lawns and ornate wrought iron crosses grace the roadsides marking the loss of loved ones to the white line horror.